dmitrydemin1973/powershell-oracle/README.md

 **.SYNOPSIS**

-   This script executes all sql files from the specified directory and creates separate csv files in a specified directory.
+   This script executes all sql files from the specified directory and creates separate csv files for all tables in a specified directory.

    Author: Dmitry Demin dmitrydemin1973@gmail.com